subhi-png/teslabullfeed/README.md

 # TeslaBullFeed

-Daily ose of positive TSLA catalysts for long-term investors.
+Daily dose of positive TSLA catalysts for long-term investors.

 - Hero with Optimus
 - Live price